Northern Peru Hiking

 The Huayhuash Circuit is demanding, but rewards one with unparalleled mountain and lake scenery and the opportunity to walk at consistently high elevations.
 The traditional gateway is charming Chiquian (3,400 m / 11,155 ft), two hours' drive south of Huaraz.

 The four treks described above, are just a sample of the many in the Huaraz area.
 For more details on these, and further options, just get in touch.

 With the Andes Mountains stretching the length of northern Peru, it is not surprising that plenty of other treks are possible.
 The combination of cloud forest and rich archeological remains makes the Chachapoyas region a hiking paradise ... and yet you are unlikely to see other trekkers along the way!

-You can trek directly from the city of Chachapoyas on what is known as the Qhapaq Ñan (Andean Road System) trek, which takes traditional pre-Columbian paths to get to Kuelap on the third day.
+You can trek directly from the city of Chachapoyas on another section of the Qhapaq Ñan, using traditional pre-Columbian paths to get to Kuelap on the third day.
 Chachapoya archeological sites such as Yalape, Machupirca, Cilic and Macro are included on the way, and accommodation is in basic guesthouses, in small villages.

 There is a three-day hike to and from Laguna de los Condores (Lake of the Condors, 2,600 m / 8,530 ft).
 The first day is a tough ascent from Leymebamba, taking around 9 or 10 hours, and it is suggested to ride horses at least part of the way.

 Once at the lake, you stay the night in simple accommodation, and the second day is spent visiting the tombs.
 You begin walking round the end of the lake, past the remains of an old Chachapoya settlement.

 Once in the forest, you need to climb wooden ladders to reach the ledge where the tombs are located.
-The tombs are now empty after archaeologists recovered their contents in 1997, in order to place them in the excellent Leymebamba Museum.
+These are now empty after archaeologists recovered their contents in 1997, in order to place them in the excellent Leymebamba Museum.
 You can still see pictographs painted on the cliffs and appreciate the setting and the importance the deceased held for the ancient people.

 The third day is spent returning to Leymebamba.